This vignette will explain how to process a dataset that is

 infunbiogeo

-), which contains the presence/absence, abundance, or cover information for species (in columns) by sites (in rows). - the site x locations object
+), which contains the presence/absence, abundance, or cover information for species (in columns) by sites (in rows). - the site x locations

 infunbiogeo

-), which contains the physical locations of the sites of interest
+), which contains the physical locations of the sites of interest.

 Optionally, an additional dataset can be provided: